All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my prescription says IU instead of mcg or mg?

 IU stands for International Units and is a different measurement system used for some substances like growth hormone and insulin.
-You cannot directly convert IU to mcg or mg without knowing the specific conversion factor for that substance.
+You can't directly convert IU to mcg or mg without knowing the specific conversion factor for that substance.
 Ask your provider or pharmacist for the correct IU-to-mg conversion for your specific medication.

 Start your path Today